Ankit0592/Masterbot/DESIGN.md

 2. Use Case 2: Status change updates (This use case demonstrates how our bot can notify relevant team members about status changes on the tasks they are working on)

-    Preconditions: None
+    Preconditions: JIRA is configured to push update to BOT service.

-    Main:<br> [S1] Developer changes the status of an issue from “Dev in Progress” to “Completed”.<br>[S2] Bot receives notification from Jira about this event.<br>[S3] Bot sends message about this to relevant team members on Slack.
+    Main:<br> [S1] Developer changes the status of an issue from “In Progress” to “Completed”.<br>[S2] Bot receives notification from Jira about this event.<br>[S3] Bot sends message about this to relevant team members on Slack.

     Sub flows:<br> (Sudipto and Pavneet are working on TEST-1234)<br>
-    [S1] Sudipto changes the status of TEST-1234 from “Dev in Progress” to “Completed”.<br>
+    [S1] Sudipto changes the status of TEST-1234 from “In Progress” to “Completed”.<br>
     [S2] Bot sends notification to both Sudipto and Pavneet: UPDATE TEST-1234 has been marked as ‘Completed’ by Sudipto.

 3. Use Case 3: Find similar issues from Jira